 fbpx

-As part of our next thematic initiative exploring Hoosiers’ relationships with their environments, Indiana Humanities will sponsor a tour of the Smithsonian’s Water/Ways exhibit.
+As part of our thematic initiative exploring Hoosiers’ relationships with their environments, Indiana Humanities sponsored a tour of the Smithsonian’s Water/Ways exhibit.

-Indiana communities will host the exhibit for six weeks each and will receive extensive training, funding and other resources from the expert staffs of the Smithsonian and Indiana Humanities.
-Each of the hosts will also curate a unique section of the exhibit that explores their community’s relationship to water.
+Eleven Indiana communities hosted the exhibit for six weeks each and received extensive training, funding and other resources from the expert staffs of the Smithsonian and Indiana Humanities.
+Each of the hosts also curated a unique section of the exhibit that explores their community’s relationship to water.

 Water/Ways has been made possible in Indiana by Indiana Humanities.
 Water/Ways is part of Museum on Main Street, a collaboration between the Smithsonian Institution and state humanities councils nationwide.
 The Museum on Main Street program works with rural communities to design and host high-quality exhibits and create dynamic public programs across the United States.
 Support for Museum on Main Street has been provided by the United States Congress.
 Indiana Humanities is proud to bring this award-winning program to 11 sites in Indiana over two years.
 The Indiana exhibition is sponsored in part by Indiana American Water.